Find partnership terms by letter

 Example:

-Revello utilized both a direct distribution strategy, selling their software straight to customers, as well as an indirect distribution strategy, using resellers to reach a wider market and outsource some of the sales work.
+A B2B SaaS company used a direct distribution strategy to sell their software straight to customers and an indirect distribution strategy using resellers to outsource some of the sales work and tap into new markets.

 Noun